kdotzlaw/StudyBuddy/docs/CodeStandards.md

 - Table names, row names, column names, and variable names will be camel case.
 For example, `userGrades`
 - All SQL files will be pushed to `backend/`
 ### Testing
+- Database is tested using **UnitTest**, API tested using **flask_unittest**
+- Tests for database and API in seperate classes
+- Unit tests should only test **one** component/method
+- All tests should be prefaced with pass conditions and description of what test is testing
+- Tests should include Negative Testing (ie test that ensure incorrect input fails correctly)
+- Unit tests should be orderd by component (ie all User tests should be next to eachother in test suite)